This article was updated in February 2023 to reflect changing conditions, prices and trends.

 The distilled spirits industry is not for the faint of heart.
 For newcomers, it can cost hundreds of thousands of dollars just to get set up, and potentially millions more to get to market.

 Even for old hands, competition, legal changes, and shifts in consumer behaviour can make distilled spirits a rocky business indeed.
-And of course, like in many industries, it was not immune to the downward pressure of the pandemic.
+And of course, like many other industries, it was not immune to the downward pressure of the Covid-19 pandemic.

 But for those willing to brave the market, it can be a dynamic and exciting space to be a part of.
 For those keen to dive in – or expand into new territory – understanding the lay of the land is key to success, and it’s that overview that we’ll take here.